Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 One of the most widespread and abundant of Iowa’s fishes.
 With the exception of the far northern central part of the state, it has been found in all the state’s major rivers systems, large reservoirs and man-made lakes.
 It is found throughout the Mississippi River as well as in parts of the Missouri River.

 This species is an omnivorous filter feeder taking both phytoplankton and zooplankton, which are then ground in the gizzard-like section of the gut.
 Some bottom material is often ingested while feeding; hence, the name mud shad or mud feeder.

 State Records are not documented for non-game species.

-Shad commonly reach 4 inches in length during the first year of life.
-The maximum size in Iowa is about 9 to 14 inches.
+Shad commonly reach 4 inches long during the first year of life.
+The maximum size in Iowa is about 9- to 14-inches.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.